 Two months later it was included as the b-side of Still Waiting, the album's third single (released in the USA and New Zealand).
 The following month it was released as the b-side of Sexy Dancer, the album's fourth single, only on the UK release.

 While specific recording dates are not known, the album sessions took place from late April to late May 1979 at Alpha Studios, Burbank, CA, USA.
-Overdubs and mixing took place at Hollywood Sound Recorders, Los Angeles, CA, USA.
+Overdubs and mixing took place at Hollywood Sound Recorders in Los Angeles, California.

-Bambi was re-recorded on 14 June 1993 at Paisley Park Studios, Chanhassen, MN, USA (along with versions of The Ride, Poorgoo, Honky Tonk Women, Zannalee, The Undertaker and Dolphin, the day before recording Calhoun Square), as part of the session for the aborted The Undertaker album released on film in 1995 as The Undertaker.
+Bambi was re-recorded on 14 June 1993 at Paisley Park Studios in Chanhassen, Minnesota (along with versions of The Ride, Poorgoo, Honky Tonk Women, Zannalee, The Undertaker and Dolphin, the day before recording Calhoun Square), as part of the session for the aborted The Undertaker album released on film in 1995 as The Undertaker.